sal-medstats/ctru/readme.md

 * Option (default) to exponentiate model coefficients and CIs when link function is `binomial`.
 * Include ability to bootstrap regression results, particularly important for mixed models where p-values are unreliable due to uncertainty in the degrees of freedom.
 Some leverage to do this via `texreg()` but `stargazer()` is a more flexible tabulating option.
 * Include all results from ITT/PP models, coefficients and CIs, p-values as part fo the returned list which can then be parsed for inclusion in text.

+## Shiny Applications

+[Shiny]() application is included in this packages.
+A helper function (`ctru_shiny()`) is included to start the different applications.
+It includes the option to specify the `display.mode` which can be useful if you wish to look at the source code in the application (use the option `display.mode = "showcase"` if so).

+### Sample Size Calculations

+A WebUI to a number of R packages which will calculate sample sizes and/or power for the specified parameters.  .
+To start it run...

+    ctru_shiny(example = 'sample_size')

 ## Links